shreysingla11/3D-project/README.md

 server using Flask and REST Api.
 The pretrained model is cats_vs_dogs_acc.h5.
 The main app is api.py and the template is index3.html.

+Details for implementation:

+Project 1:
+It was basically to get an idea of transfer learning and hyperparameter tuning using PyTorch library.
+It can be implemented by downloading the 5-Gestures dataset and running the notebook (Change the path to dataset in the notebook and set it to where you have downloaded the dataset).
+You can also add more images in the set as per your convenience.
+Warning: Do not try this without gpu.
+You can use google colab though as it provides free gpu.

+Project 2:
+It was to use the model for live video streams.
+If you want to train the model, download the Gestures-5 dataset and run the notebook Hand_Gestures-mymodel.ipynb (change the path to dataset) the trained model will be saved in your working directory.
+You can also use the pretrained weigths which are present in my_model-hangestures.pt.
+Download the weights in the working directory and run the notebook Handgestures-vid.ipynb.
+The gesture name is shown on the screen with a bar graph showing the probability distribution of each gesture.

+Project 3:
+It was to implement the idea of one-shot learning to predict hand gestures.
+To experiment with the 15-gestures model, Download the 15-gestures dataset and run the notebook (change the data-path in the notebook).
+Trained model is saved in the working directory.
+To train the model for 25-way prediction, download the 25 Gestures dataset and run the notebook Siamese_handgestures_25_2.ipynb (change the data-path).
+The trained model is saved in your working directory.
+To use the pretrained model, download the model from siamese-model.txt and run the notebook Siamese_handgestures_pretrained-final.ipynb.
+Note: The directory structure should be-
+      oneshot-test -> train (one image per gesture with name gesture.jpg) -> test (one test image)
+      Also it would be better if you add some more images in the 25-gestures dataset to introduce more variance and retrain the model (only if you have a gpu instance).
+      Warning: The number of images in each gesture should be same and change shape of X in Siamese_handgestures_25_2.ipynb accordingly.

+Project 4:
+It was to get an idea of Flask and REST api.
+Download the cats_vs_dogs_acc.h5 and make the directory structure as follows- Flask -> api2.py
+      -> cats_vs_dogs_acc.h5
+      -> templates -> index3.html
+Open the terminal in required directory and run $python api2.py